Erasmus+ traineeship grant

 A traineeship abroad provides experience that gives your degree a unique profile.
 If you are a student at Lund University and you wish to do do a traineeship in Europe, you might be eligible to apply for an Erasmus+ traineeship grant.

 The traineeship is to either be part of your study programme or undertaken immediately after the completion of your studies and your graduation.
-You may also apply for a traineeship grant if you plan to do your degree project in another country.
+You may also apply for a traineeship grant if you plan to collect data or other material in another country for your degree project.

 You may apply for and be awarded an Erasmus+ grant several times, but for a maximum of 12 months per cycle of education (Bachelor's, Master's and doctoral/PhD studies).
 You are welcome to apply regardless of your nationality.